imanghafoori1/laravel-tokenized-login/README.md

 POST '/tokenized-login/request-token?email=iman@example.com'
 ```

-2. The second one accepts the token and authoenticates the user if the token was valid.
+2. The second one accepts the token and authenticates the user if the token was valid.
 ```php
 POST '/tokenized-login/login?email=iman@example.com'
 ```